Do you or your partner snore, making it difficult for one or even both of you to sleep properly?

 - You’ll note that I didn’t start with lifestyle changes.
 That’s because although being overweight, drinking or smoking can affect your snoring, it’s easy to suggest changing these, but often harder to do and/or can take time.
 If you’re able to address these points though, it could have a positive effect.

-- If none of the above ways to stop snoring work, then your doctor might be able to help you find an appropriate treatment.
+- If none of the above methods help, your doctor might be able to help you find an appropriate treatment.

-How have you tried to stop snoring in the past?
-Have you tried any of the options discussed in this article, and if so, did they help at all?
+Have you tried any of the options discussed in this article, and did they help at all?
 Feel free to talk about your experience in the comments below.